zz4163/DE-Ractor-Program-Fork/README.md

 Setup 3x3 monitor.
-Computer needs to be directly touching Reactor Stabilizer and the output Flux gate
+Computer needs to be directly touching Reactor Stabilizer and the output Flux gate Monitor and Input flux gate needs to be connected via wired modem if not the program would not work.

 ![Base Profile Screenshot 2021 05 15 - 16 03 07 46](https://user-images.githubusercontent.com/62036454/118366137-62f75e80-b597-11eb-9d23-d814ce544513.png)